FAQs on Non-Cookie Technologies

 What is a non-cookie technology?

-Non-cookie technologies are mechanisms, other than cookies, used to identify your browser, which can include technologies such as browser cache, locally stored objects (LSO's), or statistical identifiers.
+Non-cookie technologies are mechanisms, other than cookies, used to distinguish your browser from others, These technologies can include browser cache, locally stored objects (LSO's), or statistical identifiers.
 Such identifiers are used for many purposes including, but not limited to, ensuring your online banking is secure, preventing online advertising fraud, or to engage in Interest-Based Advertising or Ad Delivery and Reporting.

 What is a statistical identifier?